-Beginning with version 2021.3, Tableau Server and Tableau Online support integration with Slack, making Tableau notifications available to licensed Tableau users in their Slack workspace.
+Beginning with version 2021.3, Tableau Server and Tableau Cloud support integration with Slack, making Tableau notifications available to licensed Tableau users in their Slack workspace.

 The Tableau for Slack integration lets you connect your Tableau site with a Slack workspace.
-Once it’s enabled, Tableau users can see notifications in Slack when teammates share content with them, when they're mentioned in a comment, or when data meets a specified threshold in a data-driven alert.
-If a site administrator in Tableau Online or a server administrator in Tableau Server enables notifications on a site, users can control which notifications they receive in Slack by configuring their Account Settings(Link opens in a new window).
-For more information, see See Tableau notifications in Slack.
+After it’s enabled, Tableau users can see notifications in Slack when teammates share content with them, when they're mentioned in a comment, or when data meets a specified threshold in a data-driven alert.
+If a site administrator in Tableau Cloud or a server administrator in Tableau Server enables notifications on a site, users can control which notifications they receive in Slack by configuring their Account Settings(Link opens in a new window).
+For more information, see See Tableau Notifications in Slack.

-Enabling Tableau in Slack requires both a Slack workspace administrator and either a Tableau site administrator in Tableau Online, or a Tableau server administrator in Tableau Server.
+Enabling Tableau in Slack requires both a Slack workspace administrator and either a Tableau site administrator in Tableau Cloud, or a Tableau server administrator in Tableau Server.

 Connect a Tableau Server site to a Slack workspace